Unlimited recordings + one hardcover book: All for $99

 Book output Hardcover color-printed book (6x9 inches, 200 pages).
 Text-only format.
 Additional color-printed books cost $79 each.
 Full-color hardcover book (8x10 inches, 200+ pages) with stories, photos, and QR codes linking to recordings.

-Collaboration Limited.
-Family members can suggest prompts.
-Collaborative hub where family can add photos, questions, and vote on prompts.
+Collaboration Family can pick prompts.
+Family can pick prompts, add photos, share comments, vote on prompts.

 Ease for older adults Easy if the storyteller can type or dictate clearly.
 Designed for all ages with simple recording links and no passwords.